Using and Porting the GNU Compiler Collection (GCC)

 -funsigned-char

-be unsigned, like unsigned char
+char be unsigned, like unsigned char.

-Each kind of machine has a default for what char
+Each kind of machine has a default for what char should

 be.
-It is either like unsigned char
+It is either like unsigned char by default or like

-signed char
+signed char by default.

-Ideally, a portable program should always use signed char
+Ideally, a portable program should always use signed char or

-when it depends on the signedness of an object.
+unsigned char when it depends on the signedness of an object.

-But many programs have been written to use plain char
+But many programs have been written to use plain char and

 expect it to be signed, or expect it to be unsigned, depending on the